uharston/video-challenge/README.md

 Client side utilized plain HTML/CSS/Vanilla.js.

-Server side utilizes Nest.js, a Node.js framework, with Sequelize for an ORM connnecting to an MSSQL instance in a Docker container.
+Server side utilizes Nest.js, a Node.js framework, with Sequelize for an ORM connecting to an MSSQL instance in a Docker container.
 You can use any SQL language.
 Just input the env variable at /assignment/server/src/app.module.ts.
 If using a different SQL language, you will have to install the relevant drivers.
 For more information see: (https://docs.nestjs.com/techniques/database#database)

 ## Client Side